The Complete Guide to Acne Treatment: Causes, Remedies, and Prevention

 Do Not Pick at Acne When pimples pop up, it is tempting to pop them right away.
 After all, YouTube is filled with viral videos of dermatologists excising cystic acne lesions or ingrown hairs.
 However, this practice is best left to the professionals.
 When digging into a pimple with the fingernails or fingertips, you can potentially place bacteria or dirty residue onto the area, making it worse.
 Additionally, acne scars can result.

-Get Chemical Peels for Acne Scars Your dermatologist may advise you to have a chemical peel in order to slough off dead skin cells that could be clogging your pores and lighten existing marks caused by previous breakouts.
+Get Chemical Peels for Acne Scars Your dermatologist may advise you to have a chemical peel to slough off dead skin cells that could be clogging your pores and lighten existing marks caused by previous breakouts.
 Since picking at acne may cause hyperpigmentation, having the chemical treatment will improve the discoloration and replace the outer layer of dead skin with smoother skin that has less scarring.

 Switch Pillowcases Often Sleeping on a dirty pillowcase that could introduce unneeded bacteria to your face is not a good idea.
 Ensure you change your pillowcases to fresh ones nearly every day, and try gentler or fragrance-free laundry detergent to see if your acne lessens.